Introduction

 Acute Hormonal Responses

-Engaging in high-intensity, lower-body resistance exercises activates large muscle groups, leading to significant hormonal responses.
-A study published in the Journal of Strength and Conditioning Research found that performing squats resulted in higher acute increases in testosterone and growth hormone levels compared to leg presses.
-Specifically, testosterone levels increased immediately post-exercise, with squats eliciting a more pronounced response than leg presses.
+High-intensity lower-body exercises activate large muscle groups, leading to notable hormonal changes.
+A study published in the Journal of Strength and Conditioning Research found that squats caused a greater immediate increase in testosterone and growth hormone compared to leg presses.
+This is likely due to the increased muscle recruitment and physical demand involved in squatting.

 Influence of Exercise Modality

-The mode of exercise plays a crucial role in hormonal responses.
-Free-weight exercises, such as squats, tend to induce greater hormonal responses compared to machine-based exercises like leg presses.
-This is attributed to the increased stabilisation and muscle activation required during free-weight movements.
+The mode of exercise plays a critical role in hormonal response.
+Free-weight movements like squats tend to produce stronger hormonal effects than machine-based alternatives.
+This is due to the higher level of stabilisation and full-body engagement required when using free weights.

 Impact on Testosterone Levels